rust-lang/book/2018-edition/src/ch04-01-what-is-ownership.md

 ### The `String` Type

-To illustrate the rules of ownership, we need a data type that is more complex than the ones we covered in the “Data Types” section of Chapter 3.
+To illustrate the rules of ownership, we need a data type that is more complex than the ones we covered in the [“Data Types”] [data-types] section of Chapter 3.
 The types covered previously are all stored on the stack and popped off the stack when their scope is over, but we want to look at data that is stored on the heap and explore how Rust knows when to clean up that data.